OpenVidu/openvidu-tutorials/openvidu-insecure-angular/README.md

       // If the connection is successful, initialize a publisher and publish to the session if (!error) {

-        // 4) Get your own camera stream with the desired resolution and publish it, only if the user is supposed to do so let publisher = this.OV.initPublisher('', {
+        // 4) Get your own camera stream with the desired resolution and publish it let publisher = this.OV.initPublisher('', {
           audio: true,
           video: true,